JoshuaCarroll/Raspberry-Pi-Garage-Opener/README.md

 # Installation

+1. Update the package repositories

+    `sudo apt-get update

-1. Install mySQL server.
+2. Install mySQL server.
 This command will also install any missing prerequisites.
 Enter a root password when prompted.
 (Be sure to remember said root password.
 It's kind of important.)

     `sudo apt-get install mysql-server --fix-missing`

-2. Install Apache2, PHP5, and the PHP module for Apache with the following command:
+3. Install Apache2, PHP5, and the PHP module for Apache with the following command:

-    `sudo apt-get install apache2 php5 libapache2-mod-php5 mysql-client php5-mysql -y`
+    `sudo apt install apache2 php libapache2-mod-php wiringpi git screen -y`

 3. Execute the SQL setup script: